chilkari/ts-expression-evaluator/README.md

 * Done with tokens.
 Final processing of anything remaining. vStack=[`5,7`], opStack=[`*`].
   * **Pop two operands (5,7) and op (*).
 Eval to "35" push result to vStack.**
 * No operators left.
 Pop single value "35" from vStack which is the final answer and return.

+## Candidate Evaluation

+The problem as described is a much-simplified form of a generic expression evaluator.
+It only supports integers, and only the four basic binary operators.
+This will bring up _pragmatism_ as an interview dimension.
+There are solutions to this problem that are shorter and easier to read, but would be more difficult to extend to support more complicated expressions.
+Does the candidate consider this tradeoff?
+Is there a solution that is _both_ concise and readable, but also extensible for more complicated requirements?

+This problem is also complex enough to break into sub-parts.
+A strong candidate would ideally separate tokenizing the expression from evaluating the expression.
+When does the candidate begin to mentally break these apart?
+It can show how they compartmentalize a problem into its discrete parts.

+How does the candidate collaborate?
+Do they make use of the interviewer and solicit input or feedback?
+In the real-world, developers get stuck or have tunnel vision.
+A strong _collaborative_ candidate will offer good verbal descriptions of the thought process.
+They will invite suggestions or feedback along the way.
+Evaluating the input and not necessarily simply taking all suggestions as gospel, but also being open to different directions.

 ### References